-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Implement new automated meter reading software to provide enhanced information and reporting for better service for utility customers.
+2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Strategic Goal Implement new automated meter reading software to provide enhanced information and reporting for better service for utility customers.
 Conversion and training for Sensus Analytics software.
 Converted to Sensus Analytics software and trained staff.
 Currently using the meter reading software for all meter reading reports.
 Implement new Sensus Customer Portal so customers can access their meter information at their convenience.
 Provide training for residents and businesses.
-Execute a contract extension with the current solid waste disposal provider through 2021, issue a request for proposal, and select a vendor to begin providing contract solid waste services in 2021.
-This will bring the entire City under one contract.
-Executed a contract extension with the current provider through 2021, and issued a request for proposal in December 2019.
-Currently evaluating proposals and will select a vendor to begin providing contract solid waste services in October 2021.
-Implement a new 10-year solid waste contract effective October 2021.
-This includes changing to hauler customer service and the hauler as the billing-agent for the City.
-This will bring the entire City under one solid waste contract.
-Implementing a new approach to position control, multi-year capital budgeting, and other enhancements with the adoption of the 2019-2020 budget.
+SERVICE ENVIRONMENT Implementing a new approach to position control, multi-year capital budgeting, and other enhancements with the adoption of the 2019-2020 budget.
 Include new "Budget-in-Brief" with statistics and other information.
 Implemented new approach to position control, multi-year capital budgeting, and other enhancements with the adoption of the 2019-2020 budget including a new "Budget-in-Brief" section.
 Continue to improve and streamline budget development process and enhance budget document to make it more readable and useful.
-Hired an external consultant to help evaluate alternative strategies to address fiscal sustainability and provide estimated impacts of each option. intermediate term as well as a

-2019-2020 Goals Progress Towards 2019-2020 Goals Major Goals for 2021-2022 Ad xpand electronic archiving to ccounts Payable and cash ceeipting transactions.
+SERVICE Hired an external consultant to help evaluate alternative strategies to address fiscal sustainability and provide estimated impacts of each option.
+Work with Council to develop a financial plan for the short- to intermediate term as well as a comprehensive long-term financial sustainability policy.
+SUSTAINABILITY Expand electronic archiving to Accounts Payable and cash receipting transactions.
 Reviewed a few software vendors features and determined these are limited and offer little benefit for the effort required.
 In coordination with IT and the City Clerk, continue to find and implement electronic records management solutions for Accounts Payable, Accounts Receivable, and Payroll.
-Ensure all employees become engaged in the City-wide equity and inclusion efforts.
+SERVICE Ensure all employees become engaged in the City-wide equity and inclusion efforts.
 Identify and remove barriers within Finance that perpetuate systemic racism.
+CELEBRATION